 How we selected the best VPNs for multiple devices

-- How many simultaneous connections does it offer?
+- Numerous simultaneous connections.
 If you’re looking to connect multiple devices, you need a VPN that doesn’t restrict you.
-The VPNs features in this list range from 6 to unlimited simultaneous connections.
+The VPN features in this list range from 5 to unlimited simultaneous connections.

 - App quality.
-Having an app for various platforms (Windows, Mac, Linux etc) is vital but it’s also important to check the quality of different apps.
+Having an app for various platforms (Windows, Mac, Linux, etc) is vital, but it’s also important to check the quality of different apps.
 Do they all work the same?
 In general, we evaluate whether the interface is clean, intuitive, and includes all main features and functionalities.
 All the options on this list have solid apps for all devices.

 - Speed.
 If you’re logging on with multiple devices for activities like streaming and gaming, you don’t want a loss in speed.
 Therefore, we tested the general internet connection speed while with the VPN and without it.
 Overall, all the VPNs on this list have fast connections often bolstered by fast tunneling protocols like WireGuard.

-- Good for streaming?
+- Streaming abilities.
 Logging on to geo-restricted streaming sites is one of the most popular uses of a VPN.
-This top five features VPNs that will get you connected to all the major content providers and allow you to successfully get content from all over the world.
+These top featured VPNs will get you connected to all the major content providers and allow you to successfully get content from all over the world.

-- Has Smart DNS and can be installed on routers?
+- Smart DNS and router compatibility.
 Smart DNS and router compatibility can spread the reach of your VPN even further and give even more of your devices VPN benefits.
 We ensured all our selected VPNs would support various router models.

 - Price.
 You want a fair price.
-All our choice VPNs are reasonably priced and offer money-back guarantees (or a free version), so you can try out the service.
+All our choice VPNs are reasonably priced and offer money-back guarantees (or a free version), so you and your family can try out the service.